tquiggle/Diecast-Remote-Raceway/StartingGate/README.md

 ### Starting Gate

-The Starting Gate is derived from the excelent design by [capsurfer](https://www.thingiverse.com/capsurfer/about) on [Thingiverse](https://www.thingiverse.com/thing:4026846) with a number of modifications to adapt it to automation.
+The Starting Gate is derived from the excellent design by [capsurfer](https://www.thingiverse.com/capsurfer/about) on [Thingiverse](https://www.thingiverse.com/thing:4026846) with a number of modifications to adapt it to automation.